 4.5.6.3 Multi-channel access procedures for SL transmissions

-The procedures in this clause are applicable for SL PSCCH/PSSCH [and PSFCH] transmission(s).
+The procedures in this clause are applicable for SL PSCCH/PSSCH transmission(s).

 A UE can access multiple channels on which SL transmissions are performed, according to the procedures described in this clause.